Remove the friction by remaining flexible to your client's preferred software.

 about the author

-Twyla is Head of the Accountant Channel and leader of the new Accounting Professionals Program at FreshBooks.
+Twyla is Head of the Accountant Channel and leader of the new Accounting Partner Program at FreshBooks.
 She’s a CPA with broad entrepreneurial, accounting, and software experience.
 As the former co-founder of an advisory accounting practice, she knows first hand how to leverage technology and create high-value client experiences.
 Twyla is committed to empowering accounting professionals and supporting their relationships with business owners.